swee76/swee76/README.md

 ### I'm a Student and Developer!!

-- 🌱 I’m currently learning JavaScript 😎
+- 🌱 I’m currently working as a Software Engineer at mintpay(Pvt) Ltd Sri lanka 😎
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2025 Goals: Learn c# and do c# freelance projects
 - Reach me via oshinikithma1213@gmail.com

-### Educational Purpose
-- IT20228026
-- Kithma A.P.O
-- swee76

 ---